Why give blood

 Blood has many different parts or components including red blood cells, plasma and platelets.

-We collect blood in England and North Wales.
+We collect blood in England.
 The rest of the UK has different services who do this: